andrecurvello/awsiot/README.md

 2. Download the root CA certificate file

     The secure connection between AWS IoT and the RX63N requires Amazon to send us a certificate in addition to us sending Amazon a certificate.
-In order for us to validate the certificate Amazon sends us we need to hae a root certificate to validate the certificate against.
+In order for us to validate the certificate Amazon sends us we need to have a root certificate to validate the certificate against.
 The root certificate in this case is signed by Symantec and can be downloaded from [here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem).
 You should save this file to the same directory as the keys and certificate from Amazon as it will also have to be converted to the correct format.

 3. Activate the certificate and add a policy

     More detailed information on this can be found in AWS IoT's documentation [here](http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html).
     * Click on the checkbox under your certificate, then under the actions dropdown click activate.

     * Go back up to the `+ Create a resource` at the top and click on `Create a policy`.
-For simplification of this getting started guide we're creating a polciy that allows the certificate full access to all of AWS IoT's features.
-Fill out the policy form with the following paramters:
+For simplification of this getting started guide we're creating a policy that allows the certificate full access to all of AWS IoT's features.
+Fill out the policy form with the following parameters:
         * Name: PubSubToAnyTopic
         * Action: iot.\*
         * Resource: \*